elementor/elementor-developers-docs/src/form-actions/index.md

 <Badge type="tip" vertical="top" text="Elementor Pro" /> <Badge type="warning" vertical="top" text="Advanced" />

-Form actions are tasks taken after a visitor has sumitted data.
+Form actions are tasks taken after a visitor has submitted data.
 An action can send the form data by email, redirect it to a different page, or send the data to an external marketing service - the possibilities are endless.

 Elementor Pro provides a set of tools to add your own custom actions.